There's no place like home and no good promo email with plain text.

 When working on imagery for your marketing emails, make sure that you save them with the RGB color mode.
-As opposed to the CMYK color profile used for printed images, RGB color mode uses red, green, and blue to create a wide diversity of colors to show them correctly in digital mode, but doesn’t work for print.
+Compared to the CMYK color profile used for printed images, RGB color mode uses red, green, and blue to create a wide diversity of colors to show them correctly in digital mode, but it doesn’t work for print.

-As we already mentioned, including heavy images in your emails can negatively impact their loading time or distort the way the image appears on the screen.
+As we already mentioned, including heavy images in your emails can negatively impact their loading time or distort how the image appears on the screen.

-On average, we recommend including email images that have the maximum size of 1MB and 72 DPI.
-This file size is enough to appear correctly in the digital format and won’t distort the quality of your overall email design.
+We recommend including email images with a maximum size of 1MB and 72 DPI on average.
+This size of image files is enough to appear correctly in the digital format and won’t distort the quality of your overall email design.

-To make sure that all images show correctly on your email template, use email images with a width of 600 pixels if your email is of the standard width.
+To ensure that all images show correctly on your email template, use email images with a width of 600 pixels if your email is of the standard width.

 Did you know that you can set your custom width with Stripo:

-Of course, the size of your email images will also depend on the design and format, the number of background images in email, and the number of columns.
+Of course, the size of your image files will also depend on the design and format, the number of background images in the email, and the number of columns.
 For instance:

 564-pixel images are recommended for full-width sections;